ChristosMatzoros/Concurrent-Programming-ce326/README.md

   > - the Single-Lane Bridge Problem
   > - the Roller Coaster Problem
 - Project3
-  > We implemented a Conditional Critical Regions (CCR) library using [pthread mutexes] and [pthread conditional variables].
+  > We implemented a Conditional Critical Regions (CCR) library using [pthread mutexes] and [pthread condition variables].
   > Then, we reassessed the three synchronization problems from Project2 using:
   > - pthread conditional variables
   > - our CCR library